 - Dogs are social animals.
 They need to socialize with their owners and see what’s going on around them.
 Then the dog gets human interaction and feels like part of the family.

 - The crate is not used to punish the dog.
-You must make the dog want to be in the cage and it is not a problem for it.
+You must make the dog want to be in the crate, and it is not a problem for it.

-- The crate must be comfortable, the dog must not be hot or cold, so that it does not get sick.
+- The crate must be comfortable, the dog must not be hot or cold so it does not get sick.

 And, of course, the crate should not bother family members.
-Also, for many people, it is important that the crate work with the room.
-If the last point bothers you, I recommend looking at a variety of crate designs beforehand.
+Also it is important that the crate work with the room for many people.
+If the last point bothers you, I recommend looking at various crate designs beforehand.

-At first the dog may protest against the crate, and express this with his howling or whimpering.
-Of course, you should not give in to such provocations, and let the dog out of the crate.
+The first time the dog may protest against the crate and express this with his howling or whimpering.
+Of course, you should not give in to such provocations and let the dog out of the crate.
 But you can comfort it if you are near and make a positive experience for the dog.

-During the day put the crate in a busy area of the house where the family usually stays.
-This could be the kitchen or living room.
+During the day, put the crate in a busy area where the family usually stays.
+It could be the kitchen or living room.
 Let the dog see you, don’t leave it isolated.